AdobeDocs/genstudio.en/help/user-guide/content/manage-assets.md

    The more details that you provide, the more you experience the robust capabilities of GenStudio.
 Select one or more details from the list, or enter a new one where applicable, such as with keywords.
 Each detail you add appears below the list.
 Click **`x`** to remove a detail.

-   Any details you add will apply to all the assets you are adding during this action.
+   Any details you add will apply to all the assets added in this action.

    See [Metadata details](/help/user-guide/content/asset-details.md#genstudio-metadata).